 A homeowner can do general construction, electrical, plumbing and heating work on their own residence without licenses or bonds, providing they secure the appropriate permits and provides proof that he or she is the bona-fide owner of the property.
 NOTE: Plumbing work requires that the owner occupy the residence for a minimum of six months after completion of any plumbing work.

 All General Contractor's must be registered with the City of Galesburg.
-The fee is $50 for the calendar year January 1 through December 31.
+The fee is $55 for the calendar year January 1 through December 31.
 The City Clerk’s office is responsible for maintaining the registration database.
 All registration forms, payments and other information must be provided to the City Clerk’s office for processing.
+(Please see the following documents for obtaining a Building Permit.
+Swimming Pool Guide, Swimming Pool Permit Application, Building Permit Application, Storage Shed, Ramp Guide, Fence Guide, Fence Permit Application, Detached Garage Guide, Attached Garage Guide, Deck Guide and Commercial Permits Guide).

 All plumbing work performed in the City of Galesburg requires a permit.
 All plumbing work must be by plumbing contractors licensed and registered with the State of Illinois, except resident homeowners as noted above.
-(Galesburg Municipal Code 6-356)
+(Please see the following documents that pertain to obtaining a plumbing permit.
+Plumbing Permit Application).

 All electrical work performed in the City of Galesburg requires a permit.
 Electrical contractors are required to be tested, licensed and bonded by the City of Galesburg.
-The electrical contractor's examination fee is $50 and the electrical contractor's yearly license fee is $50.
+The electrical contractor's examination fee is $50 and the electrical contractor's yearly license fee is $55.
 All residential, commercial and industrial electrical work must be performed by licensed electrical contractors.
 Exception: Owners of a single family dwelling may perform electrical work in their own homes provided proper permits are obtained.
-(Galesburg Municipal Code 6-142)
+(Please see the following documents for obtaining an Electrical Permit.
+Swimming Pool Guide and Electrical Permit Application).

 Work on City Right-of-way: